binsento42/Cathy/README.md

 python cathy.py scanarchive #path#

   same as scan, but sets the archive bit.
-I'm not sure what the original Cathy implementation for the archive bit is, but in this python version archive disks are not skipped by the search
+I'm not sure what the original Cathy implementation for the archive bit is, but in this python version archive disks are skipped by search

 python cathy.py usage